shaked428/task_batch_integration/README.md

 </div>

-## Component type: Transform
+## Component type: Process integration

-Check the output and transform to create additional output types
+Process output from an integration method to the format expected by metrics

 Arguments: